chop-dbhi/redcap-repeat/README.md

 redcap_preprocess
 =================

-Preprocess script for RedCap data dictionaries to support custom types and repeating fields.
+Preprocess script for RedCap(tm) data dictionaries to support custom types and repeating fields.

 RedCap is a great tool.
 It allows anyone to quickly and easily create and share case report forms and surveys.
 But sometimes to capture common concepts, or multiple instances of a single concept, it requires creating groups of fields with complex branching logic over and over.
 The preprocess script seeks to solve this problem.